West Palm Beach Longshore and Harbor Workers Lawyer

 Longshore and harbor workers are responsible for loading and unloading cargo from ships or vessels in addition to operating equipment, rigging cargo, and carrying heavy loads, among other difficult tasks.
 This type of occupation has a higher risk of severe and potentially life-threatening injuries in an accident.
 If you or a loved one has been hurt while working on a pier, dock, terminal or platform, you could be eligible for compensation for medical expenses and other related costs that have impacted your ability to do your job.

 A West Palm Beach Longshore and Harbor Worker lawyer at Gordon & Partners is here to help you file a claim under the Longshore and Harbor Workers’ Compensation Act.
-Our firm has over two decades of experience handling claims on behalf of injured workers and we have recovered millions in compensation for our clients.
+Our firm has experience since 1993 handling claims on behalf of injured workers and we have recovered millions in compensation for our clients.
 This includes multiple recoveries in excess of $1 million on behalf of injured workers.
 We have multiple attorneys who are members of the Million Dollar Advocates Forum.

 Learn about your rights and available legal options in a complimentary consultation.
 If you are eligible to file a claim, we charge nothing up front for our services.
 You only pay us if we help you obtain compensation.